 The children may wear their Kindergarten/casual clothes, with suitable footwear for outside play.
 They need to bring their hat, water bottle, recess snack and a piece of fruit.
-Pick-up time is 12:30pm from the classroom.
-A photo booklet of their teacher, classroom and play areas, taken home after this visit, helps the children to remember important names and places over the long summer break.
+Pick-up time is 12:00pm from the classroom.

 ORIENTATION DAY FOR TERM 1 CHILDREN